 Understanding Alzheimer’s Disease

 Alzheimer’s disease is a type of dementia.
-Dementia, a group of brain disorders, causes memory loss and other mental difficulties.
+Dementia, a group of brain disorders, causes memory loss and other problems with thinking.
 It usually occurs in older people.

 Important things to know:

-- Alzheimer’s disease does not have a cure yet, but treatment can slow symptoms and improve quality of life.
+- Alzheimer’s disease does not have a cure, but treatment can slow symptoms and improve quality of life.

 - Many people become forgetful with age.
 Forgetfulness does not necessarily mean you have Alzheimer’s.

-- Scientists, including at the Layton Aging and Alzheimer's Disease Center, are striving to develop better treatments.
+- Scientists, including at the Layton Aging & Alzheimer's Disease Center, are striving to develop better treatments.

 What is Alzheimer’s disease?

 Alzheimer’s disease is the most common form of dementia.
-Of those with dementia, about 60-80% are diagnosed with Alzheimer’s disease, according to the Alzheimer’s Association.
+About 60-80% of people with dementia are diagnosed with Alzheimer's disease, according to the Alzheimer’s Association.

 With Alzheimer’s, brain cells gradually die.
-Their connections vanish, preventing sections of the brain from communicating back and forth.
-This breakdown causes:
+Their connections vanish, preventing sections of the brain from communicating.
+This causes:

 Living with Alzheimer’s disease

-Alzheimer’s is progressive, which means it gets worse over time.
-Treatment cannot stop the disease, but it can slow the progress of symptoms.
+Alzheimer’s gets worse over time.
+Treatment can't stop the disease, but it can slow symptoms.

-Changes over time: Early stages cause mild loss of memory and other functions.
-Gradually, people lose the ability to live independently.
-By the end of their lives, people with Alzheimer’s need help with all daily activities.
+Early stages cause mild loss of memory and other functions.
+Gradually, people lose the ability to live on their own and need help with all activities.

-Rate of progression: How slowly or quickly Alzheimer’s progresses varies with each person.
-It also varies by type of Alzheimer’s (early or late onset).
+How quickly it gets worse varies by person and type of Alzheimer’s (early or late onset).
 Some people live with Alzheimer’s up to 20 years after diagnosis.
 Most live with it for four to eight years.

 Who gets Alzheimer’s disease?

-About 5.8 million people in the U.S. are living with Alzheimer’s disease, according to the Alzheimer’s Association.
-One in 10 people age 65 and older have it, as do nearly one in three age 85 and older.
+About 6.9 million people in the U.S. are living with Alzheimer’s disease, according to the Alzheimer’s Association.
+About 1 in 9 people age 65 and older have it, as do 1 in 3 age 85 and older.

 Alzheimer’s disease risk factors

-Certain factors increase the risk of Alzheimer’s disease.
-Having a risk factor doesn’t mean you will get Alzheimer’s, though, and not having one doesn’t mean you won’t.
+Having a risk factor doesn’t mean you will get Alzheimer’s.
+Not having one doesn’t mean you won’t.

-- Age: Alzheimer’s is not a normal part of aging, but it is most common among people age 65 and older.
+- Age: Alzheimer’s isn't a normal part of aging, but it's most common among those 65 and older.

-- Family history: People who have a parent or sibling with Alzheimer’s are at higher risk.
-Risk goes up from there if you have more than one relative with Alzheimer’s.
+- Family history: People with a parent or sibling who has or had Alzheimer’s are at higher risk.
+Risk increases if you have more than one relative with Alzheimer’s.

 - Race and ethnicity: Black people have about twice the risk compared with white people.
 Latinos have about 1½ times the risk that white people do.

-- Genetics: Scientists have identified certain genetic changes that increase risk.
-They do not fully understand how these changes can lead to Alzheimer’s, though.
+- Genetics: Scientists have identified genetic changes that increase risk.
+They don't fully understand how the changes can lead to Alzheimer’s, though.

 - Down syndrome: People with Down syndrome are more likely to develop Alzheimer’s.
-They also tend to develop it about 10 to 20 years earlier than others with the disease.
-The extra chromosome that causes Down syndrome contains a gene responsible for this higher risk.
+They also tend to develop it about 10 to 20 years earlier than others.

 - Head trauma, or mild memory and thinking issues: People who have had a traumatic brain injury or who have memory or other thinking problems are at higher risk.